ermongroup/cs228-notes/learning/directed/index.md

 which is the probability over all $$(x, y)$$ pairs sampled from $$p^*$$ that we predict the wrong assignment.
 A somewhat better choice might be the hamming loss, which counts the number of variables in which the MAP assignment differs from the ground truth label.
 There also exists a fascinating line of work on generalizations of the hinge loss to CRFs, which leads to a class of models called *structured support vector machines*.

-The moral of the story here is that it often makes sense to choose a loss that is appropriate to the task at hand, e.g. prediction rather than full density estimation.
+The moral of the story here is that it often makes sense to choose a loss that is appropriate to the task at hand, e.g., prediction rather than full density estimation.

 ## Empirical Risk and Overfitting